hjklearn/MambaRSDD/README.md

 🎉🎉As shown in Table III, most methods exhibited a noticeable performance improvement.
 <img src="https://github.com/hjklearn/MambaRSDD/blob/main/Table3.png" width="420px">

-### 3.7 Validation MambaRSDD results on RGBD-RSDD.
+### 3.6 Validation MambaRSDD results on RGBD-RSDD.
 🎉🎉1.MambaRSDD weights are available:[MambaRSDD-RSDD-pth](https://pan.baidu.com/s/1P9rW7P5_-xSsfmOEuvPzew).By loading this weight, we can perform a performance test.

 🎉🎉2.The MambaRSDD prediction result is available:[Result-RSDD](https://pan.baidu.com/s/1xlMhdk0Pmh5cwsgn4F_Dtg).
 Through this link, we can proceed to get the prediction result.

-### 3.8 Validation MambaRSDD results on RGBD-SOD.
+### 3.7 Validation MambaRSDD results on RGBD-SOD.
 🎉🎉1.MambaRSDD weights are available:[MambaRSDD-SOD-pth](https://pan.baidu.com/s/1Tul6bNQIlPWKmn4yhjZOSg).By loading this weight, we can perform a performance test.

 🎉🎉2.The MambaRSDD prediction result is available:[Result-SOD](https://pan.baidu.com/s/1Tul6bNQIlPWKmn4yhjZOSg).
 Through this link, we can proceed to get the prediction result.